-- Use the worksheets for each plug-in as a guide for planning your input to the izusetup.sh -config -add script. - Each worksheet entry includes a description of the input variable, its default value (if any), and a space to record your own value in case you do not want to use the default - If you are using an override file - If you used an override file when configuring z/OSMF, - You can specify the new plug-ins as properties in your existing override file. - You would mark the plug-ins to be added with the character A. - You would add any additional plug-in specific parameters whose default you want to change. - Some variables are initially set to a value of "NO.DEFAULT.VALUE".
-These variables must be updated in the override file before invoking the izusetup.sh -add script to perform the configuration. - Alternatively, you can use a new override file to indentify the plug-ins that you want to add and plug-in specific parameters that you want to change. - Please note that if you run this script operation more than once, only your most recent plug-in selections are included in your configuration.
+- Use the worksheets for each plug-in as a guide for planning your input to the izusetup.sh config -add script. - Each worksheet entry includes a description of the input variable, its default value (if any), and a space to record your own value in case you do not want to use the default - If you are using an override file - If you used an override file when configuring z/OSMF, - You can specify the new plug-ins as properties in your existing override file. - You would mark the plug-ins to be added with the character "A". - You would add any additional plug-in specific parameters whose default you want to change. - Some variables are initially set to a value of "NO.DEFAULT.VALUE".
+These variables must be updated in the override file before invoking the izusetup.sh -add script to perform the configuration. - Alternatively, you can use a new override file to identify the plug-ins that you want to add and plug-in specific parameters that you want to change. - Please note that if you run this script operation more than once, only your most recent plug-in selections are included in your configuration.
 Any non-selected plug-ins are removed.
-Therefore, - Specify the complete set of desired plug-ins each time you invoke -add - You can respond to the script prompts to change any of the values in the override file. - If you choose NOT to use an override file you can respond to the script prompts to make your plug-in selections and change any of the defectively.
+Therefore, - Specify the complete set of desired plug-ins each time you invoke add - You can respond to the script prompts to change any of the values in the override file.